erickpaulus/git/git-commit-folder-diff.md

 ## Example: Compare Folder Across Commits

-Please run this comment in the root folder and we will copy the targeted folder outside the git folder.
-Therefore, we set  ..\
+Run this command from the root of the repository.
+We're copying the target folder outside of the Git directory, so we use ..\\ to reference the parent directory.
 ```cmd
 :: Step 1: Add worktrees from two commits
 git worktree add ..\v1 abc1234